howlingypsy/100-days-of-code/kristins-log.md

 ### Day 2: June 5, 2018
 #####

 **Today's Progress**: I worked through part of the CSS section in freecodecamp (took about 30 mins).
+Intro into styling elements, classes, using external sources for fonts, etc. Briefly touched on ids.

 **Thoughts**: Starting to remember bits and pieces from my first go at it.
 I feel it is definitely making more sense this time around.
 I am a little disappointed I only put in about 30 mins of coding today, but in light of life happening and wifi issues, I am glad I still decided to code, even if just for a little bit.
 Some time and effort is better than nothing at all!